-The lease of land is where the building resides which lease was entered into in 1968 and due to expire in 2028.
-The Company makes annual lease payment for this lease of land,
+The leasehold building with upfront payments has been paid and the lease of land is where the building resides which lease was entered into in 1968 and due to expire in 2028.
+The Company makes annual lease payment for this lease of land.

-NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31 MARCH 2022
+NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) FOR THE FINANCIAL YEAR ENDED 31 MARCH 2023